waleed-reteam/quran-app-backend/NETLIFY_DEPLOYMENT.md

 In Netlify Dashboard, go to **Site settings** → **Build & deploy** → **Build settings**:

-- **Build command**: `npm run build`
+- **Build command**: `npm ci && npm run build` (or leave as configured in netlify.toml)
 - **Publish directory**: Leave empty (not needed for serverless functions)
 - **Functions directory**: `netlify/functions`

+**Note**:
+- The build command installs all dependencies (including devDependencies) which are needed for TypeScript compilation
-**Note**: Netlify will automatically compile TypeScript files in the functions directory using esbuild, so you don't need to pre-compile the function.
+- Netlify will automatically compile TypeScript files in the functions directory using esbuild
+- The `npm ci` command ensures a clean install of all dependencies

 ### Step 6: Deploy